rabaur/ebdwebsite.github.io/exercises/exercise3.md

 ### Submission Materials
-A 10 slide presentation including your experiment setup, instruction for participants, video capture of selected trials, analysis of results using the visualisation and summary data including legends, comparison of experience across layouts, a critical slide linking your findings back to scientific evidence (how does this individual experience may contribute to organisational outcomes)
+A 10 slide presentation including your experiment setup, instruction for participants, video capture of selected trials, analysis of results using the visualisation and summary data including legends, comparison of experience across layouts, a critical slide linking your findings back to scientific evidence (how does this individual experience may contribute to organisational outcomes).

 # Step-by-step Tutorial